SproutVideo/sproutvideo-php/README.md

 ## Tags
 To add a tag to a video, make sure to include all of the tags currently associated with the video.
-For instance if the video already has tags with the ids "abc" and "123" and you want to add a tag with the id "def" do pass "abc", "123" and "def" to the update method.
+For instance, if the video already has tags with the ids "abc" and "123", and you want to add a tag with the id "def", pass "abc", "123" and "def" to the update method.

 ```php
 <?php